atkunal/netdisco-mibs.wiki.git_kunal/Updating-MIBs.md

 # New Style (draft)

-1. Set git to translate line endings:
+1. Configure git to help you develop netdisco-mibs:

-    * `git config --global core.autocrlf input`
+    * `git config --global core.autocrlf input`  (automatically translate file line endings)
+    * `git config --global push.default current` (push branch to same name, and automatically track)

+1. Unzip your new MIB bundle to e.g. `/tmp/vendorname` (vendor name must exist in netdisco-mibs or be new)
 1. Assuming you have a `git clone` of the repo, set your `MIBHOME` environment variable to that location.
-1. untar your new mib bundle to e.g. `/tmp/vendorname` (vendor name must be used)
+1. `cd $MIBHOME`
+1. `git checkout -b initials-vendorname-description` (your initials, the vendor, a description)
+1. If necessary, `mkdir vendorname` (if the vendor is new)
+1. bootstrap net-snmp with sufficient MAXTC: `EXTRAS/scripts/setmaxtc`

+    * _Run this **every** time.
+It will only be slow once, when building the apps._

-1. update indexes: [`netdisco-mibs/EXTRAS/scripts/`]`mkindex`
+1. update indexes: `EXTRAS/scripts/mkindex`
-1. prepare the MIBs for import: `prepmibs /tmp/vendorname`
+1. prepare the MIBs for import: `EXTRAS/scripts/prepmibs /tmp/vendorname`

     * _The script will rename and organise files to help you._
     * _Any items marked "✘" need manually inspecting and will be in the "error" folder._